Stuart Musialik

-Stuart Musialik (born 29 March 1985 in Newcastle, Australia) is an Australian professional footballer.
+Stuart Musialik (born 29 March 1985) is an Australian former professional soccer player.

 Club career

 Born and raised in Newcastle, he played junior football for Adamstown Rosebuds and was selected to play in representative sides such as Northern NSW at a young age.
 In 2004, he played for the Weston Workers Bears which under the care of Trevor Morris, awarded him a Newcastle Jets spot.
 The Weston Bears won the Premiership and then made it to the NBN State Football League Grand Final that they lost to Broadmeadow Magic.
 During his time at the Weston Workers Bears he played alongside Nigel Boogaard.

 Newcastle Jets

 Musialik played for the Newcastle Jets FC for the A-League's first three seasons.
 Musialik was suspended for 1 game on 27 September 2007 after verbally abusing Melbourne Victory FC defender Rodrigo Vargas, during a match against Melbourne on 21 September 2007, that ended in a 2–2 draw.